tskit-dev/msprime/docs/api.rst

 Population structure
 ++++++++++++++++++++

 Population structure is modelled in ``msprime`` by specifying a fixed number of demes, with the migration rates between those demes defined by a migration matrix.
-Each deme has an ``initial_size`` that defines its absolute size and a per-generation ``growth_rate`` which specifies the exponential growth rate of the sub-population.
+Each deme has an ``initial_size`` that defines its absolute size at time zero and a per-generation ``growth_rate`` which specifies the exponential growth rate of the sub-population.
 We must also define the size of the sample to draw from each deme.
-The number of populations and their initial configuration is defined using the ``population_configuration`` parameter to :func:`.simulate`, which takes a list of :class:`.PopulationConfiguration` instances.
+The number of populations and their initial configuration is defined using the ``population_configurations`` parameter to :func:`.simulate`, which takes a list of :class:`.PopulationConfiguration` instances.
 Population IDs are zero indexed, and correspond to their position in the list.

 Samples are drawn sequentially from populations in increasing order of population ID.
 For example, if we specified an overall sample size of 5, and specify that 2 samples are drawn from population 0 and 3 from population 1, then individuals 0 and 1 will be initially located in population 0, and individuals 2, 3 and 4 will be drawn from population 2.

 Given :math:`N` populations, migration matrices are specified using an :math:`N x N` matrix of deme-to-deme migration rates.
 See the documentation for